 At the same time, suppose that a long-term investor lent the cryptocurrency to the short-term trader in exchange for interest.
 The long-term investor maintains their long position in the cryptocurrency and potentially earned interest on the amount that was above and beyond the interest rates offered by conventional financial institutions.

-What Are the Key Risks?
+What Are the Key Risks of Crypto Lending?

 Most crypto lending is fueled by broker margin lending to speculators.
 With significant borrower demand and a lack of lender supply, interest rates for borrowing cryptocurrencies can be anywhere from 2% for stablecoins to 10%+ for other cryptocurrencies.
 These rates are likely to fall as more lenders feel comfortable entering the marketplace.